cinderblock/DanceDongle/README.md

 FTDI RTS(out) - RJ-45 Next - Use RTS to assert (hold low) the Next line FTDI CTS(in)  - RJ-45 Next - Use CTS to detect asserted line

-FTDI DSR/DCD - RJ-45 Detect - If a slave is connected to the RJ-45, it will pull this line low.
+FTDI DSR/DCD - RJ-45 Detect - If a slave is connected to the RJ-45, it will pull these lines low.